LAST UPDATED ON July 5, 2023

 Pricing:

-Generally speaking, customer portals are accessed through a website or app and are usually offered to provide an additional layer of security, as well as for customer reference.
-With Portal, you’re able to create dedicated space for multiple customers.
-They can submit questions, view self-service content, upload files, and even pay invoices through their own individual customer portal.
+Generally speaking, customer portals are accessed through a website or mobile app and are usually offered to provide an additional layer of security, as well as for customer reference.
+Good customer portals provide an easily-navigated user interface for both customers and support agents.
+With Copilot (formerly Portal), you’re able to create dedicated space for multiple customers.
+They can submit questions, view self-service content, upload files, and even pay invoices through their customer portal.

 Pros: